zdcthomas/nix-brown-bag/README.md

 ---

+# But what's that curl-shell doing??

+---

+# But what's that curl-shell doing??

+Don't ask questions

+---

+# It Installs

+## Nix Daemon

+Performs operations on the Nix Store for you.

+---

+# It Installs

+## Nix Daemon

+Performs operations on the Nix Store for you.

+## Nix Store

+A ReadOnly file system that stores what Nix builds

+---

+# It Installs

+## Nix Daemon

+Performs operations on the Nix Store for you.

+## Nix Store

+A ReadOnly file system that stores what Nix builds

+## Nix Command

+A set of command line applications that let run nix code and interact with the Nix Store

+---

+# Agenda

+- [x] What Is Nix
+- [x] Installing Nix
+- [ ] Super Basics of Using Nix
+- [ ] Central Idea of Nix
+- [ ] Basics of Writing Nix

+Nice check mark buddy!

+---

 # Getting started

 Ok!
 Now you're in!
 What now?

+---

 ## Let's build this slide show!

+Run:

 ```sh
 nix run github:zdcthomas/nix-brown-bag#initial